Betting Exchanges: The Curse of Disruptive Innovation.

-Throughout their short history, betting exchanges have been mired in controversy.
-They have come under heavy criticism from incumbent operators,sports body regulators and industry associations, and, at times, even their own customers.
-Ralph Topping, the then CEO of traditional bookmaker William Hill, famously told an industry magazine in 2009 that Betfair was "a massive secret society where illegal gambling is taking place."
+From the outset, betting exchanges became mired in controversy.
+They came under heavy criticism from the incumbent operators, sports body regulators and industry associations, and, at times, even their own customers.
+Ralph Topping, the then CEO of traditional bookmaker William Hill, famously told an industry magazine in 2009 that Betfair was a massive secret society where illegal gambling is taking place.

-Betfair, which is the the world's leading betting exchange, has sought and failed to enter the US betting market with its betting exchange model on to the global stage.
-The company became mired in regulation in Europe, had its progress checked in the Australia betting market, eventually selling its 50% stake in its joint-venture there to its business partner and become bogged down in a regulatory quaqmire in Europe (especially in the Italian betting market).
+Betfair, the world's leading betting exchange, sought and failed to leverage its betting exchange model on to the global stage.
+The company became mired in regulation in Europe, had its progress checked in the Australian betting market, eventually selling its 50% stake in its joint-venture to its business partner and it found progress in the US betting market to be painstakingly slow.

 The USP of Betting Exchanges?